B-Lang-org/bsc/testsuite/README.md

 tool, which is not being used by the test suite, but could be usefully added.

-After each compilation that generates a `.bo` files, the suite can perform a sanity check by running `dumpbo` on the file and checking for an error exit code.
+After each compilation that generates a `.bo` file, the suite can perform a sanity check by running `dumpbo` on the file and checking for an error exit code.
 There are also a small number of tests that explicitly run `dumpbo` as part of their